Protect Your Home in the Social Media Age

 We have covered some one-off instances, but what about where you and your spouse spend most of your time: work.
 It’s tempting, we know, but try to refrain from being an open book in your social media profiles.

 What do we mean?

-To deter burglars, you have to think how a burglar thinks.
+To deter burglars, you have to think about how a burglar thinks.
 And, from past experience, we know that burglars are not afraid of broad daylight.
 They prefer to strike when they know you aren’t home and won’t be returning for a while.

 What does this have to do with Facebook?

 Social media services, and especially Facebook, like to get very personal because knowing detailed information about their users makes their advertisers happy.
-They also understand that people like to share, so when they ask you where you live, work and who you are married to, you tend to want to answer!
-Now, anyone knows the name of your employer, your spouse’s employer and the hours you are both gone each day.
+They also understand that people like to share, so when they ask you where you live, work, and who you are married to, you tend to want to answer!
+Now, anyone knows the name of your employer, your spouse’s employer, and the hours you are both gone each day.
 And, we are now back to square one with your home being an open book for the bad guys.

 And, as far as data is available, at least to those paying attention, that is only the tip of the iceberg.
 Those looking to commit vicious crimes can get creative with the information available to them; check out this article from the Huffington Post about a staged bank robbery.
 The employees were in for a shock but learned valuable lessons!

 Pro Tip: We have seen many instances where alias names or nicknames are used so that identity thieves are less likely to strike.
 This could also deter burglars since they won’t put two and two together!